(Mis-)Matching Type-B Anomalies on the Higgs Branch: Introduction

-In Sec.~\ref{conjectures} we present two conjectures addressing these points.
-We propose: I) that the fate of anomaly matching hinges on the presence or absence of a non-trivial Coulomb-branch chiral ring in the extreme low-energy theory on the Higgs branch, and II) that the chiral ring OPE preserves the matching of type-B CBO anomalies on the Higgs branch.
+These observations favour a general picture of matching for type-B CBO anomalies on the Higgs branch of 4D $\mathcal N=2$ SCFTs, which is formulated in the form of two conjectures in Sec.~\ref{conjectures}.
+More specifically, we propose: I) that type-B CBO anomalies match when a potential non-trivial Coulomb-branch chiral ring in the extreme low-energy theory on the Higgs branch is properly taken into account, and II) that the chiral ring OPE preserves the matching of type-B CBO anomalies on the Higgs branch.
 Favourable evidence for both conjectures is presented in Secs \ref{sec:N2SCQCD} and \ref{sec:quiver}.

 In Sec.~\ref{sec:N2SCQCD} we analyse the anomalies of arbitrary CBOs on the Higgs branch of the 4D $\NN=2$ SCQCD theory at leading order in the Yang--Mills coupling.
 The computation involves Feynman diagrams with massive propagators leading to multi-loop `banana integrals' (similar to the `banana integrals' that appear in QCD).
 Although, these integrals are notoriously hard to evaluate exactly, we show that the anomaly of interest in the Higgs branch is a very special, simple part of the full integral that matches the anomaly in the conformal phase.